 OzcenkLabs supports two types of knowledge:

-- Catalog items — structured entries like services, treatments, real-estate listings, vehicles, or merchandise.
-The sidebar label adapts to your sector (Services, Portfolio, Vehicles, or Products).
+- Catalog items — structured entries like services, treatments, or products.
+The sidebar label adapts to your sector (Services or Products).
 Best for anything with a name, price, stock, or duration.

 - Documents — free-form text like FAQs, policy PDFs, internal procedures, sector-specific information.
 Best for prose knowledge that doesn't fit a price-list shape.